 Autonami gives you all the options to write the email subject line, headline, body copy using merge tags for personalization.
 This panel on the side is collapsible for an easy editing experience.

-Click on the toggle button that appears at the top left corner of the Autonami screen:
+Click on the toggle button that appears at the top right corner of the Autonami screen.

 You’ll see the color changes from orange to green, as shown below:

 This means that your automation is now live and running.